railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_partners.rst

 .. todo: add info

-To get a list of partners using demonstration data, use the menu :menuselection:`Partners --> Partners`.
+To get a list of customer using demonstration data, use the menu :menuselection:`Sales --> Address Book --> Customers`.

 .. figure::  images/crm_partner.png
    :scale: 50
    :align: center

-   *A partner form*
+   *A customer form*

 .. index::
    single: send SMS

-To the right of the partner form you'll find all of the actions, reports and shortcuts available to the selected partner.
+To the right of the customer form you will find all of the actions, reports and shortcuts available to the selected partner.
 This enables you to quickly send an SMS message, for example, or review a partner's order history, or print a reminder letter.

 .. tip::  Send an SMS message

-	To send an SMS message from standard Open ERP you'll have to place an order with the bulk SMS gateway operator Clickatell™http://clickatell.com.
+	To send an SMS message from standard Open ERP you will have to place an order with the bulk SMS gateway operator Clickatell™http://clickatell.com.

-	You'll then receive an API number, a login and a password which you can use in Open ERP to send SMS messages to your partners.
+	You will then receive an API number, a login and a password which you can use in Open ERP to send SMS messages to your partners.

 	Or you can just develop a new module based on the inbuilt SMS functions, targeted at any of the